-Dartmouth College is committed to protecting the privacy and security of Dartmouth-held data in a manner consistent with applicable laws, regulations and institutional policies.
+Dartmouth College is committed to protecting the privacy and security of institutional data in a manner consistent with applicable laws, regulations, and institutional policies.

-Dartmouth uses an array of administrative, technical and physical security measures to protect personal data, including role-based access requirements and other safeguards.
-All individuals with access to, or handling personal data are accountable for the applicable Dartmouth privacy and information security-related policies and procedures.
+Dartmouth employs administrative, technical, and physical security measures to protect personal data, including role-based access control.
+All individuals who access or handle personal data are responsible for complying with Dartmouth's privacy and information security policies and procedures.

-Refer to the guidelines and policies below on recognizing higher-risk data and sharing and storing data securely.
+Refer to the guidelines and policies below on recognizing higher-risk data and the secure sharing and storage of those data.

-Understand the Information Security Control Objectives (DISC) and data security level classification level of the data you are requesting.
-Higher risk data includes sensitive and personally identifiable information (PII) and is usually classified as DISC level 2 or 3.
-Some requests for sensitive information deemed Level 2 or 3 may require a security review before an information request can be completed and may take longer than expected.
+Understand the Dartmouth Information Security Committee (DISC) Control Objectives and security level classification of the data you are requesting.
+Higher risk data include sensitive and personally identifiable information (PII) and are usually classified as DISC Level 2 or 3.
+Some requests for sensitive information deemed Level 2 or 3 may require an information security review before a data request can be approved and the review process may take longer.

-DISC classification is integral to determining the sensitivity of data and involves categorizing it as follows:
+DISC classification is integral to determining the sensitivity of data and involves categorizing data as follows:

-DISC 1 (Internal Use Only): Appropriate for data that is less sensitive, where unauthorized access would have minimal organizational risk.
+- DISC Level 1 (Internal Use Only): Appropriate for data that are less sensitive, where unauthorized access would have minimal organizational risk.

-DISC 2 (Confidential): For data that, if compromised, could have a moderate adverse effect on the organization’s operations or reputation.
+- DISC Level 2 (Confidential): For data that, if compromised, could have a moderate adverse effect on the organization’s operations or reputation.

-DISC 3 (Highly Confidential): Reserved for the most sensitive data, where unauthorized disclosure could cause significant harm to the organization, individuals, or where data protection is mandated by legal regulations.
-Data governed by regulations (e.g., HIPAA, FERPA) automatically receives a DISC 3 classification due to its high sensitivity and regulatory compliance requirements.
+- DISC Level 3 (Strictly Confidential): Reserved for the most sensitive data-confidential data of the highest level of sensitivity, where unauthorized disclosure could cause significant harm to the organization, individuals, or where data protection is mandated by legal regulations.

-Share data securely and be mindful of where is it being saved or stored and how long to store it.
-When sharing within Dartmouth:
+Share data securely and be mindful of where they are being saved or stored and how long to store them.
+When sharing data within Dartmouth:

 - Always save data files and records in a secure location such as the Dartmouth Network.

 - Always follow the applicable data retention policies for stored data.
-Refer to the General Retention Schedule from the Records Management Group unless the Data Steward establishes a different schedule.
+Refer to the General Retention Schedule from Records Management unless the Data Steward establishes a different schedule.

-- Contents of a data sharing agreement are specific to each situation, but common elements include the type and scope of the data being shared, a statement of the reasons for sharing the data, specification of how the data can be used and who it can be shared with, and responsibilities for storage and destruction of the data.
+- Contents of a data use agreement are specific to each situation, but common elements include the type and scope of the data being provided, a statement of the reasons for providing the data, specification of how the data can be used and if they can be shared with another party, and responsibilities for storage and destruction of the data.

-- The data sharing agreement would be initiated by the data provider and signed by both parties prior to providing the requested data.
+- The data use agreement would be initiated by the Data Steward and signed by all parties prior to providing the requested data.

-For further information on keeping Dartmouth data/information secure, refer to the Safe Computing and Data Security page available in the Dartmouth Services Portal.
+For further information on keeping Dartmouth data secure, refer to Information Security's Safe Computing and Data Security article.

 Reach out to the Data Governance team if you have any questions.